 - Who is the main contact person for each business?

-- Will you have a follow-up system in place and if yes, how will it be handled? (read also my article on follow-ups here)
+- Will you have a follow-up system in place, and if yes, how will it be handled? (also read my article on follow-ups here)

-- In case of promoting your partner’s business on your website, how will leads coming from you be tracked (e.g. Affiliate Link Tracking Software)?
+- In the case of promoting your partner’s business on your website, how will leads coming from you be tracked (e.g., affiliate link tracking software)?

 - What is your exit plan, should things go south?

-- What are your guidelines in terms of content, what to do and what not to do with your audience and vice versa?
+- What are your guidelines regarding content, what to do and not to do with your audience, and vice versa?

 There Is Also Another Type of Cross Marketing

-Up to now, I only discussed cross marketing between different real estate businesses of complementary real estate niches, hence external cross marketing in real estate.
+Up to now, I have only discussed cross-marketing between different real estate businesses of complementary real estate niches, hence external cross-marketing in real estate.

-But there is also the possibility of doing cross marketing internally.
-I will call it “internal cross marketing”.
+But there is also the possibility of doing cross-marketing internally, and I will call it “internal cross-marketing.”

-Here, the “cross” part refers to advertising your product, service, or brand across several different marketing channels.
+Here, “cross” refers to advertising your product, service, or brand across several marketing channels.

-Here, you rather focus on marketing data you gain from your advertising campaigns, and take advantage of this gained data to then apply it to other marketing channels.
+Here, you focus on the marketing data you gain from your advertising campaigns.
+You then take advantage of this data and apply it to other marketing channels.

-You will also know what ad copy, landing page copy, and what offers work with which of your audience segments.
+You will also know what ad copy, landing page copy, and offers work with your audience segments.

-With this knowledge, you can branch out and optimize campaigns faster on other marketing channels so you can get up to speed faster and improve your conversion rates.
+With this knowledge, you can branch out and optimize campaigns on other marketing channels faster to get up to speed faster and improve your conversion rates.

-You see, the ways of how you can go about internal cross marketing are basically endless, because you can combine a lot.
+See, the ways how you can go about internal cross-marketing are basically endless because you can combine a lot.

 Another example would be to use the phone numbers you collected during a prospecting campaign and use them in another Facebook Ads Campaign to market to a custom audience.